robertcrabtree/AccessibilityDemo/README.md

 }
 ```

-Now write your test case.
+And finally, let's write the test case!

 ```swift
 func testLoginFlow() {